 Cons: Pockets aren’t ideal

 - Straight-leg pant featuring five-pocket styling

-- Stretch Zion fabric with durable water repellent (DWR) technology
+- Durable water repellent technology

 These pants are 100% nylon with plenty of flexibility of movement.
 They have an exterior waistband adjuster to easily take them in or out.
 Columbia is always good at including extra features to combat the elements in their clothing, so it’s no surprise that these pants have moisture wicking and SPF 50 protection built in.

 We’ve found that the belt it comes with is pretty useless.
 It can easily be removed.
 We’ve also noticed that the inseam doesn’t seem to be correct, so it might take a few tries to find the right fit if ordering online.
 There are six pockets in these pants.
 The front two regular pockets and two rear pockets with tab closure and velcro to secure them shut.